 You can minimize serious health concerns in a Tibetan Mastiff by purchasing from a reputable breeder who engages in responsible breeding practices, and through screening for common diseases and conditions.

 Training Tibetan Mastiffs is challenging because they want to do things their own way and are sensitive to harsh reprimands.
-The key to a well mannered Tibetan Mastiff is consistent and firm, but loving training from a young age.
-Training should be a part of your Tibetan Mastiff's daily routine for his whole life.
+The key to a well mannered Tibetan Mastiff is consistent and firm, but loving training from an early age.
+Training should be a part of your Tibetan Mastiff's daily routine for his entire life.

 Advanced training obedience training is beneficial for Tibetan Mastiffs, especially when they feel it is connected to their cherished guarding responsibilities.
 They are not strong athletes, so dog sports usually aren't favorite activities.

 Sign up for email now, and save $10 on your next purchase of $50 or more.
 This offer is valid for new subscribers only and will be sent to your email address shortly.Submit

 Trips & Schools